Skip to main content

 Between 1805 and early 1815, Tidewater area newspapers are filled with accounts of the races Wilkes' horses ran, winning some and losing others.
 Madison's victory was certainly his greatest equestrian triumph, achieved at the racecourse at New-Market in Petersburg and worth a $400 cash prize.
 In an era before ready-made trophies were awarded at the finish line, Wilkes had his stakes converted into this monumental and unparalleled piece of early Virginia silver hollowware.

 Being "low and weak of body," Wilkes composed his estate plan in late 1814, and passed away on the last day of March the following year at the age of fifty-seven.
 Described in his will as "a silver Cupp won by madison," the trophy went to his daughter Mary "Polly" Wilkes, who saw fit to scratch variations of her initials into the underside of the foot.
-It seems the formal inscription was added years later and included the erroneous date "Spring, 1811."
+The formal inscription likely dates to ca.1845, and includes the erroneous date "Spring, 1811."
 The Madison Trophy descended through five more generations of the family before coming to Colonial Williamsburg, having been owned in Virginia since it was made.

-InscribedEngraved in six lines on side in mixed block and script:
+InscribedEngraved (perhaps ca.1845) in six lines on side in mixed block and script:

 "RUNNING RACE / Won by Madison - Owned by Burwell Wilkes / Brunswick Co., Virginia / at New Market Race Course / Petersburg, Va. / Spring, 1811"

-Inside of foot scratched with the initials of Mary Burwell Wilkes; "MW," MBW" twice in block, and "MBW" in script.
+Inside of foot scratched with the initials of Mary Burwell Wilkes; "MW," MBW" twice in block, "MBW" in script, and what appears to read "A. B. Drummond is the foremost horn" in script.

 MarkingsMarked in relief inside foot "Johnson & Reat" in a stepped rectangle (Hollan, Virginia Silversmiths, marks f and g, pp. 410 and 412.